FunkinCrew/Funkin/README.md

 This is the repository for NUFNF Engine.

 ## About NUFNF
- NUFNF is a Friday Night Funkin' engine designed for Modders who prefer hard-coding without having to deal with stuff they don't need!
+NUFNF is a Friday Night Funkin' engine designed to not change everything about Friday Night Funkin' but still having new options and new features, Good for Modders who prefer a light-weight engine that isn't terribly bloated with unnecessary options and features.
+Please keep in mind that this is being programmed by someone who barerly understands how to code in HaxeFlixel and can't do everything.
- It's also designed to be simple and easy to use for people who are new to Friday Night Funkin'

  You can find it on GameJolt here: https://gamejolt.com/games/nufnf/702060